Tech Debt – What is Happening Below the Iceberg?

 On that note of driving, I can say proudly, and slightly sheepishly, that last week I passed my driving test…at 31 years old.
 Cue applause from some, and laughter from the usual suspects.
 I know, and you know who you are.

 This got me thinking, why had I left it so late in life?
 After all, at 17/18, I had a part-time job and more than enough hours in the day to take lessons.
 But then university came around, money became tight so I didn’t bother.
 Then I started working in London, and commuting every day by tube and train meant I didn’t need to drive.
 Eventually, I decided to move to Sydney.
-“No sense getting a car when you live next to the beach”…“I’ll do it eventually,” I thought, and “I don’t really need to drive right now, what’s the big deal?”
+“No sense getting a car when you live next to the beach” and the “I’ll do it eventually,” I thought, and “I don’t really need to drive right now, what’s the big deal?”
 Finally, the move to the UK came up, and reality hit.
 I was 30, and commuting to Manchester and general life was very difficult without being able to drive.
 I was always dependent on a lift or public transport.
 Walking was out of the question (I can’t convey enough how much it rains in Manchester).
 So finally, I got my act together, got the monkey off my back, and passed.

 But back to the original question.
 Why had I left it so late?
 I have many more responsibilities now than when I was 17/18, and juggling these with learning to drive wasn’t easy.
 Regardless of all the reasons above (some valid, some not), the honest answer is that I took the easy option every time.
 I delayed doing the difficult “hard yards” until it was too late.
 At any of those points in my life, I could have dedicated time to it.
 But ultimately, by the time I really needed a car and to be able to drive, I was stuck.
 It was too late.

 Many founders go through the same journey with tech debt.
 If you leave it and delay tackling it, it will get you eventually.
 It’s inevitable.
-If, like me, you leave it too late, it will strike at a time when you really don’t want it to, and the knock-on effects will be much worse than if you tackle it early.
+If like me, you leave it too late, it will strike at a time when you really don’t want it to, and the knock-on effects will be much worse than if you tackle it early.

 So what can you do?